 They have three children: Nancy Goodman, an attorney specializing in estate planning on St. Simons Island; Fred Barlow III, Ph.D., Micron Endowed Professor in Microelectronics and Chair of the College of Electrical and Computer Engineering, University of Idaho; and Eric Barlow, Managing Partner at Serio Consulting LLC, specializing in SAP software implementation.

 They also have five grandchildren, including granddaughters Rachel Goodman of Atlanta, a junior at Emory University, and Ali (Alice) Goodman of St. Simons; and grandsons Ethan, Colin and Benjamin Barlow of Sandy Springs.

 The Barlows moved to St. Simons Island in 1999, and are retired.

 Ruth English will celebrate her 99th birthday with a reception to be held in her honor at 2 p.m., Jan.
 11, 2015, at Emeritus Assisted Living.

-The event is being hosted by their friends and family.
+The event is being hosted by her friends at St. Dominic Church.

 The presence of family and friends is the only gift requested.

-Following a wedding trip to Europe, the couple resides in Knoxville.
+Following a wedding trip to Palm Springs, Calif., the couple resides in Carlsbad, Calif.